How Can Husbands Handle Their Wives’ Pregnancy Cravings?

 So, what can husbands do?
 How can they deal with their pregnant wives?

 The best thing for a husband to do when their wife is pregnant and having a craving or aversion is to find a way to be accommodating.

 Here how to deal with your pregnant wife:

 Perhaps the more difficult symptom to deal with is food aversions.
 I can’t recall having any myself (which probably explains why I gained 40lbs.), but many women do – especially in the first trimester.
 Husbands, be patient here because chances are any cooking of meat/fish/onions/cruciferous veggies/fry oil/eggs will send your wife sprinting towards the bathroom.
-It can make going out hard.
-A close friend developed an aversion to Buffalo Wild Wings, so it was no more hockey games there for awhile.
+It can make going out hard and husband being mean during pregnancy will not help.
+A close friend developed an aversion to Buffalo Wild Wings, so it was no more hockey games there for a while.

 Be patient and understanding

 Dealing with your pregnant wife involves being patient, flexible, and giving.